 Why are so many people flapping their wings in despair?
 Surely there are more pressing concerns to be thinking about in this world.

-The problem I see with people casting their negative comments and opinions all over social media about Oxygen and Breakdance is that it’s doing nothing to add value to the groups.
-What it is doing is scaremongering the living tripe out of people who already bought and built their sites with Oxygen.
+The problem I see with people casting their negative comments and opinions all over social media about Oxygen and Breakdance is that it’s doing nothing to add value to the groups that they’re in.
+What it is doing is scaring the living tripe out of people who already bought and built their sites with Oxygen.

-It only takes a dozen or so individuals to start whining, and boom, we have a chain reaction setting off a tidal wave of complete panic.
-Unleashing a barrage of fragmented views from Oxygen Builder users and keyboard warriors.
+It only takes a dozen or so individuals to start whining, and boom, we have a chain reaction setting off a tidal wave of complete panic and disarray.
+Unleashing a barrage of fragmented views from Oxygen Builder users.
 And, I know.
-Everyone is entitled to their opinion, their 2 cents, and what not.
-But why is it always negative, or would seem like it?
+Everyone is entitled to their opinion, their 2 cents, and whatnot.
+But why is it always negative, or would seem like it is?

-The effect that this is having is, that it’s making some Oxygen users feel they should no longer trust, or be using Oxygen and move on to the next best thing, whether that’s Bricks, Breakdance, Unicorn, or whatever.
+The effect that this is having is that it’s making some Oxygen users feel they should no longer trust, or be using Oxygen and move on to the next best thing, whether that’s Bricks Builder, Breakdance, Unicorn Builder, Gutenberg, or whatever.

-There’s always going to be the next best thing.
+There’s always going to be the next best thing out there.
 What are we, Magpies?
 Whatever happened to loyalty to a cause?

-The moment something else comes along, or there’s something we don’t particularly like about a new situation, we leave and go elsewhere.
+The moment something new comes along, or there’s something we don’t particularly like about a new approach, we leave and go elsewhere.
 But we can’t seem to do it quietly either, we have to create a path of destruction along the way, slating, disrespecting, throwing out negativity, influencing others to do the same, and whatnot.